justdigital/hulq/README.md

 ```
 $ ./hulq smash
 ```
-Copy the generated files to the XSLT workspace
+Copy the generated files to the XSLT workspace.
+CAUTION: This will override the workspace files

 ```
-$ cp -R generated/* xslt/
+$ ./hulq prepare
 ```

 Now it is your turn: You can edit the xslt files (workspace/**/*.xslt)